microsoft/coe-starter-kit/coe-cli/docs/alm/key-concepts.md

 #### Other Concepts

-In addition to install automation the following concepts are also assumed for Advanced Makers
+In addition to install automation the following concepts are also assumed for Makers

 1. A git [branching strategy](./branching-and-merging.md)

-  - The AA4AM assumes a branch per solution
+  - The ALM components assumes a branch per solution

   - Changes merged back into main branch can be promoted to production environment